Jumio/mobile-sdk-ios/docs/integration_bam-checkout.md

 * Positive button (Submit): title color and background
 * Negative button (Cancel): title color and background
 * Scan overlay: border color, text color

+__Note:__ Customizations should be applied before the SDK is initialized.

 ## Delegation
 Implement the delegate methods of the [`BAMCheckoutViewControllerDelegate`](https://jumio.github.io/Mobile-SDK-IOS_pilot/BAMCheckout/Protocols/BAMCheckoutViewControllerDelegate.html) protocol to be notified of scan attempts, successful scans and error situations.
 Dismiss the `BAMCheckoutViewController` instance in your app in case of success or error.